Title IX- Advisors

 - the advisor may be replaced by a different advisor, or

 - the party will forfeit the right to an advisor for the remainder of the process.

 Parties frequently share documentation related to the allegations with their advisors.

-- In order for the Assistant Vice President of Equity, Diversity, and Inclusion to share information directly to an advisor, a consent form must be completed by the party in question.
+- In order for the Assistant Vice President for Equity, Diversity and Inclusion and Title IX/504 Coordinator to share information directly to an advisor, a consent form must be completed by the party in question.